-New Zealand’s largest and most diverse city, Auckland, is blessed with stunning natural features including two large harbours, Mt Eden and the Hauraki Gulf.
+There’s plenty for solo travellers to do in New Zealand’s largest and most diverse city, Auckland.
+It’s blessed with stunning natural features including two large harbours, Mount Eden, and the Hauraki Gulf.

-Head to the Sky Tower for panoramic city views and the chance to bungee jump, another must see site is Rangitoto Island where you can spend the day exploring the caves around the volcano.
-Hiking and kayaking are also a favourite choice on this island.
+Head to Auckland’s highest building and most prominent landmark, the Sky Tower for panoramic city views.
+Another must see site is Rangitoto Island, where you can spend the day exploring the caves around the volcano.
+Hiking and kayaking are also a favourite choice for solo travellers.

-Getting around Auckland is relatively easy thanks to an excellent public transport system – the CityLink buses serves the centre, with the InnerLink, OuterLink services and train network covering the rest of the city.
+Getting around Auckland is easy thanks to an excellent public transport system.
+The CityLink buses serve the centre, with the InnerLink, OuterLink services and train network covering the rest of the city.
 Both the bus and train services use an AT HOP card, which you can top up as you go.

-Auckland is very much a cultural melting pot when it comes to dining, with cuisines available from all around the world and an extensive choice of venues available from fine dining restaurants to street cafés and trendier pop-ups and trucks.
-Vegans and vegetarians are also catered for, with the city have a large variety of restaurants available.
+Auckland is very much a cultural melting pot when it comes to dining, with cuisines available from all around the world.
+There’s an extensive choice of venues available from fine dining restaurants to street cafés and trendier pop-ups and trucks – which are perfect if you’re not comfortable with eating alone in a restaurant.

 New Zealand is a very safe country to visit on your own – the locals are known to be friendly and places are accessible and easy to get around.
 Females travelling alone are generally safe travelling around Auckland and New Zealand is praised as being one of the safest countries in the world for female visitors.